Grades6 to 12

 In the ClassroomInclude a link to Science News for Students on classroom computers to include with other non-fiction reading resources for students.
 Have students browse through the site to find information of interest when choosing science fair or research topics.
 Enhance students' learning by asking them to create an infographic related to a science topic using Canva Infographic Maker, reviewed here.
 This very easy to use tool includes drag and drop tools for easy creation of infographics using included templates or your own design.
 Take student research a step further and redefine their technology use by having students use ThingLink, reviewed here, to upload an image related to their science research and add annotations.
 Thinglink offers tools for adding text, audio, video, and more to images.
 Weaker readers will need a reading buddy for some of the more challenging articles.
 Classes in lower grades will want to read the articles together.
 A quick check on one article using Juicy Studio's Readability test, reviewed here, provided an approximate grade level of 6.5.
 Check articles before assigning to elementary students.
 You might also want to use Word Sift, reviewed here, to quickly identify important words that appear in the text.

 GradesK to 12

 In the ClassroomShare information from this site with your school's parent/teacher organization to gain support and possible funding for a garden project.
-Modify classroom technology use by asking students to create video commercials to ask for funding, share their gardening success, or for their favorite gardening tool.
+Extend classroom technology use and student learning by asking students to create video commercials to ask for funding, share their gardening success, or for their favorite gardening tool.
 Use a video creation tool like Flexclip, reviewed here.
 Gardening is a perfect topic for student blogs.
-Have students replace paper and pencil journals and use Edublog, reviewed here, to share the progress of their gardens including images and journal entries.
+Enhance student learning by replacing paper and pencil journals and use Edublog, reviewed here, to share the progress of their gardens including images and journal entries.